zjsunzone/Docs/en-us/development/[English]-PlatON-Privacy-Contract-Guide.md

+# Privacy Contract Development Guide

 ## Introduction

-As the next-generation Trustless secure data computing architecture, the [PlatON](#) platform uses Secure Multi-Party Computing (`MPC`) as a protocol for privacy computing, providing the infrastructure for privacy computing.
-The PlatON public-chain network and the external computing network are combined into a data-centric composite network to provide users with secure computing services to realize the flow of data values.
-On the `PlatON` platform, the **MPC Compute Virtual Machine**(`MPC VM`) is a key component of the PlatON computing architecture, which uses **privacy contracts** for `MPC` calculations and provides stable runtime services.
+The `PlatON` platform is the next-generation `Trustless` private data computing architecture based on secure multi-party computing for data privacy preserving features, using privacy contracts to implement privacy computing business logic, providing an infrastructure for privacy computing.

 ## Architecture